lilliputten/lilliputten.github.io-v2/public/site/Projects/Web/1308-ExDentis.md

 # ExDentis Dental Equipment Site

-The site was developed for the Moscow-based company "[Ex-Dentis LLC](http://www.exdentis.ru/)" (external link) in 2013.
+The site was developed for the Moscow-based company "[Ex-Dentis LLC](http://www.exdentis.ru/)" (external link) in&nbsp;2013.

 ## Main page layout